git-lfs/git-lfs/README.md

 more about this pattern syntax [here](https://git-scm.com/docs/gitattributes)).

-**Note**: the quotations surrounding the pattern are important.
-Otherwise the glob pattern will be interpreted first by your shell and expanded into matching existing files.
-Multiple individual file entries will be created in `.gitattributes` voiding the glob pattern in the future.
+> *Note:* the quotation marks surrounding the pattern are important to
+> prevent the glob pattern from being expanded by the shell.

 After any invocation of `git-lfs-track(1)` or `git-lfs-untrack(1)`, you _must
 commit changes to your `.gitattributes` file_.
 This can be done by running: